-Southern Wesleyan University administers the state-funded Project Read grant.
-This grant's purpose is to provide language arts staff development to K-5 South Carolina public school teachers using the Language Circle Project Read curriculum.
+Southern Wesleyan University administers the state-funded Project Read® grant.
+This grant's purpose is to provide language arts staff development to K-5 and special services teachers of all grades in South Carolina using the Language Circle Project Read® curriculum.

 Education Credits at No Cost